 Since this was before the age of #nofilter and I did ashamedly just discover the use of filters, I had to apply Nostalgia on everything.
 Entering the station seemed like a step back in time.
 As someone evidently not great with multitasking, working a camera while gawking is #toomuchbrain.

 The atmosphere felt more Malaysian than Singaporean even though

 the interiors were architecturally British.
 There was a small food canteen which seemed more from the 20th century than of the 21st century.
 I’ve always wanted to use that phrase in a sentence somewhere.

 We took an overnight train to Butterworth in Malaysia and I think night time was an appropriate time to travel by train to soak up the melancholy.
 Unless there’s no other reasonable option, I do think train travel takes a certain amount of pensiveness.
 Or an obsession to live in a Wong Kar Wai film.

 There are no stories of being wowed by the sights of green pastures, rolling hills and farm animals that sang in choirs since we were travelling at night.
 People who rave about their tranquil, enriching 12h train journey have possibly inhaled too much engine exhaust.

 We slept through most of the night.
 And day.
 And arrived at Butterworth in the morning.

-In 2016… or maybe 2015, there was news that the Tanjong Pagar Railway Station (in Singapore) was going to be rebuilt or re-purposed in 10 years’ time.
+Supposedly, the Tanjong Pagar Railway Station was going to be rebuilt or re-purposed over the next 10 years.
 Since most Singaporeans have this running joke that we’ve never seen <insert area> not in the process of renovation/construction since memory serves us, I don’t think we weren’t expecting that.